xcat2/xcat-core/docs/source/references/coral/known_issues/genesis_base.rst

 Work-around
 -----------

+.. note:: The genesis-base must be compiled on the Power9 hardware.
+If the management node is not Power9 hardware, manually provision a compute node, build the genesis-base RPM, then install it on the management node.

 xCAT cannot ship a kernel based on RHEL distribution, so the customer needs to build a version of the ``xCAT-genesis-base`` on-site using a server running Red Hat Enterprise Linux.